Arnaim/Arnaim/README.md

 - 🌱 I’m currently learning **Flutter, Dart**

-- 👨‍💻 All of my projects are available at [https://portfolionaimur.netlify.app/](https://portfolionaimur.netlify.app/)

 - 📫 How to reach me **cookynaimur@gmail.com**

 - 📄 Know about my experiences [Currently an University student at BUBT, working part time as seo and web developer in Guerniss](Currently an University student at BUBT, working part time as seo and web developer in Guerniss)